SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-10-unvax-compassion.md

 > physician distrust and lack of medical care that these patients continued to suffer.

 She realized that:
-- Yes, people are ignorant.
-But why does the structural racism in our society keep them ignorant?
+- Yes, people are ignorant.  _But why does the structural racism in our society keep them ignorant?_
-- Yes, people are victims of disinformation.
-But why do we tolerate disinformation, when the sources are clearly known?
+- Yes, people are victims of disinformation.  _But why do we tolerate disinformation, when the sources are clearly known?_
-- Yes, people are still distrustful because of the Tuskeegee experiment.
-But why do we refuse to take responsibility and blame for having done that experiment in the first place?
+- Yes, people are still distrustful because of the Tuskeegee experiment.  _But why do we refuse to take responsibility and blame for having done that experiment in the first place?_
-- Yes, people heard famous singers and athletes voice vaccine suspicions.
-But why were the rest of us not giving voice to the truth in "churches, barbershops, and grocery stores" to make sure they were exposed to the truth?
+- Yes, people heard famous singers and athletes voice vaccine suspicions.  _But why were the rest of us not giving voice to the truth in "churches, barbershops, and grocery stores" to make sure they were exposed to the truth?_

 Yes, we have a strong bias against the willfully unvaccinated, and not entirely without reason.  _But:_ we need to guard against this becoming another pillar of racism, classism, and cultural prejudice.
 We do that with culturally sensitive outreach and education, so people can take care of themselves properly.
+Not taking the time to reach out to each community in a way they can understand and accept is in itself at least somewhat racist.

+Part of Mohammed's conclusion:

 > As my perspective shifted, I started to empathize with my patients again.
 My renewed
 > sense of compassion changed my approach to family discussions in the ICU.
 I no longer